 The first way is the easier way to upload code to the ATmega328p chip, as it involves just replacing the microcontroller present on the Uno, with the one we need to program.
 Just swap the microcontrollers and hit the upload button.

 The second method way involves the use of the Arduino Uno as an In-system programmer.
-Like we burn Bootloader in the chip, we can also use the Arduino ICSP header to upload code into the ATmega328 chip.
+Like we burn the Bootloader in the chip, we can also use the Arduino ICSP header to upload code into the ATmega328 chip.

 Required components